-2. LET'S PRAY FOR OTHERS (1 TIM 2.1-4)
+2. Let's pray for others (1 Tim 2.1-4)

-1 Tim 2.1-4: First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for everyone, 2 for kings and all who are in high positions, so that we may lead a quiet and peaceable life in all godliness and dignity.
-3 This is right and is acceptable in the sight of God our Saviour, 4 who desires everyone to be saved and to come to the knowledge of the truth.
+Many churches have given up on praying for others.
+As a minister of a large charismatic church said to me: "Praying for others is something we do in our small groups, Sundays are for worship and preaching".
+I vividly remember visiting a vibrant church not far from Edinburgh: the service lasted two hours but it contained no prayers of intercession.
+The more contemporary the worship, the more likely it seems that prayers of intercession will be missing.
+By contrast the Apostle Paul wrote to Timothy: "First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for everyone, for kings and all who are in high positions, so that we may live a quiet and peaceable life in all godliness and dignity.
+This is right and is acceptable in the sight of God our Saviour, who desires everyone to be saved and to come to the knowledge of the truth" (1 Tim 1.2-4).